The 10 Absolute Worst Time Management and Productivity Advice

 All of us read page-turning stories of people who hustled and c̶o̶m̶p̶r̶o̶m̶i̶s̶e̶d̶ ̶t̶h̶e̶i̶r̶ ̶m̶e̶n̶t̶a̶l̶ ̶h̶e̶a̶l̶t̶h̶ became a productivity sensation.
 Sorry, but we're not falling for that trap.

 Not that we question the importance of hard work.
 But the problem with the hustle mentality is that it often glorifies overwork and burnout.
-The reality is, constantly pushing ourselves to the limit inevitably leads to physical and mental exhaustion, and in the end, less productivity💁🏿
+The reality is, that constantly pushing ourselves to the limit inevitably leads to physical and mental exhaustion, and in the end, less productivity💁🏿

 And don't even get us started on the idea that "what doesn't kill us makes us stronger".
 Sure, fighting through adversity can be character-building, but it's not appropriate to apply to every situation.
 Sometimes, what doesn't kill us just leaves us tired, stressed, and struggling to keep up.